Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Trap crops are a great way to keep leaf miners out of your valuable plants.
 Trap crops are plants that are also attractive to a pest.
 The idea is to plant the trap crop nearby so that the pest infests the trap crop instead of your crop.
 Good trap crops for leaf miners are columbine, lambsquarter and velvetleaf (a large annual plant that is a member of the mallow family).

 A great way to keep leaf miners out of your garden is to stop them from getting in.
 There are two effective methods that you can use.
 Many vegetable gardeners and farmers use black plastic to cover the soil in their crop rows.
 This also prevents the hibernating larvae from emerging from the soil in the spring.
 The plastic also prevents any mature larvae that have developed in leaves from dropping to the ground and burrowing into it to finish pupating thereby disrupting the life cycle of leaf miners.

-Floating row covers are also helpful.
+Another useful barrier is floating row covers.
 Since the adults are all flying insects, row covers prevent the females from landing on your plants to deposit their eggs.
 Make sure that you secure the sides and ends of your tunnels to the ground to keep the insects out.

 Beneficial insects are a great organic solution.
 For leaf miners, you want to purchase and release a parasitic wasp known as the leafminer parasite.
 The adults get into the tunnels that leaf miners have created in leaves and kill them.
 Then they lay a single egg in the tunnel which hatches into a pupae.
 The pupae feeds on the dead leaf miner larvae, while it develops into an adult wasp.